 - A good grow light may look dim because certain colors look brighter to people

-To avoid doing research, you can simply buy this full-spectrum COB LED Light .
+To avoid doing research, you can simply buy a full-spectrum COB LED light.

 If you have any questions, please let me know in the comments!